AndrewAMesa/a3-AndrewAMesaPublic/README.md

-## Andrew Mesa's Web Application - Task Manager
+## Andrew Mesa's Web Application - Focusly

 ### Overview
 This project is a task manager with add, delete, and update functionalities.
 The items are sorted by priority level